 The Samsung Evo Plus is also X-ray, temperature, water, and magnet resistant.
 With 9 MB/s read and 3 MB/s write speeds for 4Kb performance, the Evo Plus is a winner.
 Storage Review deemed the 128 GB Evo Plus the best choice for smartphones, tablets, and general consumer products.

 Samsung EVO Select — Available with as many as 256 GB, the EVO Select is a high-performing microSD offering from Samsung.
 Although the 256 GB iteration is about $200, the 128 GB Select can be purchased for $40.
 A high read/write speed of 80 MB/s and 20 MB/s respectively make the Select an excellent choice.

 Best microSD Cards for DSLRs and Video Cameras

 When it comes to digital photography and video, there are two priorities: storage space and write speed.
 You want high read/write speeds for data transfer, but also a high capacity storage card.
 That’s because pictures and videos can consume a lot of space, particularly at higher resolutions.

-- Sandisk Extreme Plus (UK/CA) — The Extreme Plus line from Sandisk is available in several forms, from 16 GB to 128 GB.
-It’s certainly not cheap, with a 128 GB microSD retailing for over $100, and a 64 GB for more than $40.
+SanDisk Extreme Plus — The Extreme Plus line from SanDisk is available in several forms, from 32 GB to 128 GB.
+It’s certainly not cheap, with a 128 GB microSD retailing for about $100, and a 64 GB for more than $40.
 But it’s a U3, Class 30 card rated for 4K UHD.
 95 MB/s read and 90 MB/s write speeds mean the Extreme Plus is a great bet for photos and videos.
 According to PC Advisor benchmarks, the Extreme Plus hit some solid 92 MB/s reads, delivering superb value.

 Best microSD Cards for Security Cameras